petscheit/bankai/README.md

 }
 ```

+### Running Cairo Programs:
+A quick guide on how to run the cairo programs.
+The implementation details of the specific program are outlined further below.

+#### Verify Block Signature:
+- generate the inputs via the CLI (see above, `fetchBlockProofPoints`)
+- run `npm run cairo-compile:verify_sig` to compile the program
+- run `npm run cairo-run:verify_sig -- <MY_INPUTS.json>` to run the program.
+You can use the data exported with the CLI as input.
+The program will return `true` if the signature is valid, and `false` if its invalid.

+#### Aggregate Public Key:
+- generate the inputs via the CLI (see above, `fetchBlockSigners`)
+- run `npm run cairo-compile:aggregate` to compile the program
+- run `npm run cairo-run:aggregate -- MY_INPUTS.json` to run the program.
+You can use the data exported with the CLI as input.
+The program will return the aggregated public key as a point on G1.

 ## Cairo Programs
 At the moment, this repo contains two different cairo programs that handle a substep of the entire verification.